-The exit warning reacts neither to stationary objects nor to vehicles approaching you at a greatly different speed.
+The exit warning neither reacts to stationary objects nor to vehicles approaching you at a greatly differing speed.

-As a result, the exit warning cannot warn drivers in these situations.
+The exit warning cannot warn drivers in these situations.

 - Always pay particular attention to the traffic situation when opening the doors and make sure there is sufficient clearance. - (i) An exit warning is not issued for sliding doors and rear-end doors.